 Evaluation of Joint Disease

 Physical examination permits detection of acute inflammation, which is characterized by swelling, redness, increased temperature, tenderness, and restriction of motion.
-The presence of joint swelling is best assessed by measurement of its circumference and comparing it with ...
+The presence of joint swelling is best assessed ...